Keystead

-Ask a firm owner which marketing brought in their last three clients and you usually get a shrug.
-Maybe the website.
-Maybe that networking group.
-Maybe the ads, the ones that cost a little more every month.
-The honest answer is they do not know.
-And if you cannot say which effort produced which client, you are not running marketing.
+Ask a firm owner what their marketing did last month and you usually get a shrug.
+Maybe the website helped.
+Maybe the networking group helped.
+Maybe the ads did something, the ones that cost a little more every month.
+The honest answer is that nobody can see the work clearly enough to make a good decision.
 You are paying a bill you cannot read.

-That one question, which client came from which effort, is the whole game.
+That one question, what work actually happened, is the whole game.
 It separates the spending that compounds from the spending that just disappears.
 Most of what gets pitched to accounting firms fails that test, and it fails it on purpose.

 Why the usual options fail the test